Taiga Egoshi: Hanshin Tigers

-He was the Tiger's 3rd pick in the 2014 Nippon Professional Baseball draft.
+He was the Hanshin Tigers' 3rd pick in the 2014 Nippon Professional Baseball draft.
 On November 26, he signed a contract for an annual salary of 10 million yen, plus a signing bonus of 60 million.
-He was assigned the jersey number 25, formerly owned by his Komadai senior, Takahiro Arai (now with the Hiroshima Carps).
+He was assigned the jersey number 25, formerly owned by his Komazawa University senior, Takahiro Arai (played for the Hanshin Tigers until 2014 season).